mbideau/gimme-a-man/README.md

 Then I choose not (or gave up) implementing some feature that would have been nice to have.

-For exemple: highlithing options and arguments in the USAGE or SYNOPSIS section is not available because the way to "encode"/"implement it" is really cumbersome : i.e. tries to be smart by removing spaces, and alternating automaticaly between *Roman* and *Bold*, etc. I tried to do it properly but I cannot manage to get a satisfying output in a few hours so I gave up on that feature.
+For example: highlighting options and arguments in the USAGE or SYNOPSIS section is not available because the way to "encode"/"implement it" is really cumbersome : i.e. tries to be smart by removing spaces, and alternating automatically between *Roman* and *Bold*, etc. I tried to do it properly but I cannot manage to get a satisfying output in a few hours so I gave up on that feature.
 Though, maybe it is better for readability anyway.

-It also see lines begining with a dash `-` as an option, so it is recommended to use the wildcard `*` to create bullet-point list.
+It also see lines beginning with a dash `-` as an option, so it is recommended to use the wildcard `*` to create bullet-point list.